donundeen/BeatBlocks/README.md

 # BeatBlocks
-code for a student project involving shapes that trigger loops.
+code for an LCC student project involving shapes that trigger loops.

+# Student Project Team:
+[shared upon permission]

 # Implementations
 maxAndAbleton golder has an implementation for Arduino, max, and ableton, to run on an Arduino and a Mac or Windows